NLog/NLog.github.io/_posts/2015-10-22-vote-and-add-feature-request.md

 Happy coding,
 Julian

-PS: if you like to have more status updates, just follow [our Twitter](https://twitter.com/nlogofficial).
+PS: if you like to have more status updates, just follow us [on Twitter](https://twitter.com/nlogofficial).